Paying for Orders at Cutting Edge

 A keyboard with a green button labelled payment.

 Placing your order may feel like the final step you need to take.
 But in reality, there are still a couple more details that you have to look after first.
+First is payment.
+Often, kitchen cabinet door orders cost at least $1500, depending on the door style and other options you select.

 As you can imagine, this adds up quickly when you order multiple kitchen cabinet door orders each month.
 So, what are the payment options at Cutting Edge?

 At Cutting Edge Doors & Woodworking, we work with many customers daily – from homeowners ordering their own cabinet doors to contractors working a couple of kitchens yearly to cabinet manufacturers selling hundreds of kitchens and everything in between.
+No one payment method is perfect for every customer, so our team has developed three standard payment options.

 In this article, you will learn: